tolauwae/phd-thesis/src/appendices/primitives.typ

 This is illustrated in figure~@fig.serial, which shows the interface of our two serial bus primitives.
 One primitive simply prints a numeric value, the other prints a string from linear memory.
 The example program on the left side of the figure shows how we can print a string to the serial port in WebAssembly.
-The code starts on line 2 by declaring a WebAssembly linear memory with the label $mono("\$text")$, followed by an initial size of one memory page (64 kiB).
+The code starts on line 2 by declaring a WebAssembly linear memory with the label $mono("$text")$, followed by an initial size of one memory page (64 kiB).
 This is more than enough space to store the simple message in the data section on the next line.
 This section is similar to the data sections found in native executable files.
 The string is written at offset 0 in linear memory at initialization time.